aws/aws-encryption-sdk-cli/README.rst

    If encryption context requirements are not satisfied by the ciphertext message, the message will not be decrypted.
-One side effect of this is that if you chose to write the plaintext output to a file and that file already existed, it will be deleted when we stop the decryption.
+One side effect of this is that if you chose to write the plaintext output to a file and that file already exists, it will be deleted when we stop the decryption.

 Output Metadata